 Jefferson real estate is some of the most expensive in Georgia, although Jefferson house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Jefferson is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Jefferson is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Jefferson is a city of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Jefferson who work in office and administrative support (14.01%), sales jobs (12.59%), and management occupations (11.01%).

 Being a small city, Jefferson does not have a public transit system used by locals to get to and from work.